 In 1961, Ray Davis confirmed the detection of solar neutrinos.
 The Homestake Experiment used solar neutrino interactions to convert Chlorine-37 into radioactive Argon-37.
-After correcting for detector effects and using he concerning for detector effects and Davis group expected to see one solar neutrino per day However, they only saw one solar neutrino every fourth day.
+After correcting for detector effects and using the sevent of the sevent However, they only saw one solar neutrino every fourth day.

-lomestake Mine .ead, SD, USA Our measurement is wrong Our understanding of how our detector behaves is wrong Where did all of the neutrinos go?
+omestake Mine ead, SD, USA Our understanding of how neutrinos behave is wrong Our understanding of how our detector behaves is wrong Where did all of the neutrinos go?